Christopher Johns Tone Poems1 Crop

 Photography: Camela Langendorf, Varitay Studios

-Lena Vigna is currently Curator of Exhibitions at the Racine Art Museum, where she curates and oversees the production and implementation of 10-15 exhibitions per year and heads the department.
+Lena Vigna is currently Director of Exhibitions at the Racine Art Museum, where she curates and oversees the production and implementation of 10-15 exhibitions per year and heads the department.
 Vigna has a particular interest in the contemporary fields of adornment, sculpture, fiber, and installation.

 Robert Osborne is co-founder of OS Projects, a contemporary art gallery in downtown Racine, Wisconsin.
 He is also a founding member of ArtRoot, a Racine grassroots initiative seeking to build arts infrastructure, foster connections, and facilitate collaborations among local creatives.